waltercai/pqo-opensource/README.md

 # Pessimistic Cardinality Estimation: Tighter Upper Bounds for Intermediate Join Cardinalities

+We demonstrate how to reproduce the Join Order Benchmark experiments for the SIGMOD 2019 paper "Pessimistic Cardinality Estimation: Tighter Upper Bounds for Intermediate Join Cardinalities".

 ## Environment Setup Overview
 There are two primary modules in this repository.